gBloxy/Color-Pop/README.md

 # Color Pop

 Color Pop is a little game where you need to select the same color as a falling shape before it reaches the bottom of the screen.
 When a shape reaches the end and the selected color doesn't match​, you lose a life.
 The shapes spawn and move faster and faster.
-The game features a global online leaderboard for high scores.
+The game features a global [online leaderboard](https://gbloxy.pythonanywhere.com/leaderboard/view/color_pop) for high scores.
 While needing no account or sign-up, it lets anyone submit their score.

+The game is released on itch.io [here](https://g-bloxy.itch.io/color-pop).

 ## Screenshots